-When the Z-5000 is turned on for the first time, the chart speed scrolls at a pre-determined speed.
+When the Z-6100 is turned on for the first time, the chart speed scrolls at a pre-determined speed.
 If a higher speed is desired, press and hold the right arrow > key in the CHART section of the keyboard until it runs at the desired speed.
 To slow the display, press and hold the left arrow < key.
 Whenever either of these keys are pressed, the sensitivity bar at the top of the display will change to a dashed line and the letters "CHT" will appear in a window near the top of the display.
 This bar represents the chart speed.
 If you press and hold the right arrow > key for example, the bar will start moving to the right, signifying that the chart speed is increasing.
 By holding either the right or left arrow keys, the display can be speeded up or slowed down.
 When the horizontal bar reaches the far right side of the screen, the chart speed is at its maximum value.
+The Z-6100 will "flutter" signifying the maximum chart speed has been reached.